Why Choose A Board Certified Plastic Surgeon?

 The American Board of Plastic Surgery aims to produce safe, ethical plastic surgeons with an extensive knowledge of the entire spectrum of plastic surgery, who are able to represent our specialty in the highest standards.

-Dr. Norris is a triple board certified plastic surgeon, who after years of extensive surgical training, passed the certification examinations of the American Board of Plastic Surgery, the American Board of Oral and Maxillofacial Surgery and the Certificate of Added Qualification in Hand and Microsurgery.
+Dr. Norris is a board certified plastic surgeon, who after years of extensive surgical training, passed the certification examinations of the American Board of Plastic Surgery, the American Board of Oral and Maxillofacial Surgery and the Certificate of Added Qualification in Hand and Microsurgery.
 These credentials signify his qualifications to address Cosmetic and complex Reconstructive problems affecting the face, breasts, and body.

 Dr. Norris’s post graduate medical education includes training in General Surgery (Medical College of Virginia), Oral and Maxillofacial Surgery (Cornell Medical Center, NY), Cosmetic and Reconstructive Plastic Surgery (State University of New York), as well as Hand and Microsurgery (Baylor College of Medicine, Houston, TX.)
 His knowledge base, range and versatility have been further enhanced over the years through practice in the US Navy, several overseas humanitarian missions, and 5 years as Assistant Professor of Plastic Surgery at Baylor College of Medicine.
 His judgment and skills, honed from many years of challenging surgical cases, are well engrained and applied to the care of cosmetic and reconstructive surgery patients at Norris Plastic Surgery.